moneykit/yodlee-api-client/docs/HoldingsApi.md

 Get Holdings

-The get holdings service is used to get the list of holdings of a user.<br>Supported holding types can be employeeStockOption, <br>moneyMarketFund, bond, etc. and is obtained using get holding type list service. <br>Asset classifications for the holdings need to be requested through the \"include\" parameter.<br>Asset classification information for holdings are not available by default, as it is a premium feature.<br>
+The get holdings service is used to get the list of holdings of a user.<br>Supported holding types can be employeeStockOption, moneyMarketFund, bond, etc. and is obtained using get holding type list service. <br>Asset classifications for the holdings need to be requested through the \"include\" parameter.<br>Asset classification information for holdings are not available by default, as it is a premium feature.<br>

 ### Example
 ```python